Krutsch/router-dom/README.md

 # router-dom

-> A lightweight router for single-page applications.
+> A lightweight router for single-page applications with faster subsequent page-loads by prefetching links during idle time if the user is not saving data.
 >
 > - it helps to reduce the delay between your pages, to minimize browser HTTP requests and enhance your user's web experience.
 > - library agnostic.